ialameh/mulesoft/MuleSoft and Dev Cert 1.md

 **Description**

+In a Mule application, the HTTP Listener is a powerful tool for handling incoming requests from a web client.
+It allows for the creation of flows that can process and respond to these requests in a variety of ways.
+One common use case is to have a flow that is responsible for updating data, and another flow that is responsible for retrieving data.

+When a web client sends a GET request to the HTTP Listener of the update flow, the flow is activated and processes the request.
+Once it has finished processing, it sends a response back to the web client.
+After this, the web client may choose to send a different GET request to the HTTP Listener of the retrieve flow.

+It is important to note that when the web client sends the second GET request, the update flow is not called again.
+Instead, the retrieve flow is activated and processes the request.
+The output of this flow, in the form of a response, is what is returned to the web client.

+It is important to understand that the response from the retrieve flow will be determined by the logic and processing that is implemented within the flow.
+For example, if the retrieve flow is designed to retrieve data from a database, the response will be the data that is retrieved from the database.
+On the other hand, if the retrieve flow is designed to retrieve data from a message queue, the response will be the data that is retrieved from the message queue.
 Based on the information provided, the getTemp flow retrieves the value of one key named "temp" and not all the keys in the object store.

 The response returned from the request to the getTemp flow's HTTP listener will be a JSON object containing the last value that was stored in the object store for the key named "temp" by the updateTemp flow.
 The JSON object will have the format: